haskell-distributed/distributed-process-monad-control/README.md

 ### License

-distributed-process is made available under a BSD-3 license.
+distributed-process-monad-control is made available under a BSD-3 license.